hengxingzou/hengxingzou.github.io/_pages/research.md

 ![project_priorityeffects](/images/project_pe.png)

 The role of priority effects in shaping the long-term dynamics of seasonal communities is poorly resolved.
 With [Sebastian Schreiber](https://schreiber.faculty.ucdavis.edu/), we use a general stage-structured competition model to determine how different mechanisms of priority effects may influence the long-term competition outcomes in seasonal systems.
 Specifically, we assume that the strength of interspecific competition depends on the stage of both species.
-This mechanism generates "stage-mediated priority effects" that strongly affect long-term competition outcomes with fewer generations per growing season, but these priority effects diminish when each season consists of more generations.
+This mechanism generates “stage-mediated priority effects” that strongly affect long-term competition outcomes with fewer generations per growing season, but these priority effects diminish when each season consists of more generations.
 Our model reveals a novel link between the number of generations in a season and the consequences of priority effects, suggesting that consequences of phenological shifts driven by climate change should depend on specific life histories of organisms.

-Experiments with *Tribolium* flour beetles are ongoing to test our findings.

-**Publication**
+Our experiments with two competing *Tribolium* flour beetles in the lab largely supported the conclusion of our model, that trait-dependent priority effects were the strongest with only one season and tapered off with two seasons, but did not further weaken with three seasons.
+This result indicates the complexity between strengths of priority effects and number of generations within a season in real-world communities.

+**Preprint and Publication**

+**Zou, H.-X.\***, and V.H.W.
+Rudolf.
+2025.
+Consequences of phenological shifts are determined by the number of generations per season. *bioRXiv*. [[paper]](https://www.biorxiv.org/content/10.1101/2025.02.17.638696v1) [[data and code]](https://github.com/hengxingzou/Zou2025bioRXiv)

 **Zou, H.-X.\***, S.J.
 Schreiber, and V.H.W.
 Rudolf.
 2023.
 Stage-mediated priority effects and species life history shape long-term competition dynamics. *Proceedings of Royal Society B: Biological Sciences*. [[paper]](/files/Zou2023_ProcRSocB.pdf) [[code]](https://github.com/hengxingzou/Zou2023ProcRSocB)